armanriazi/private/docs/self/commands/private-rust-cargo.md

 cargo modules generate tree --with-types --package shared
 ```

+??? info

-[!info] This is a more compact view that shows a comma-separated list of features enabled on each package
+    This is a more compact view that shows a comma-separated list of features enabled on each package

 ```
 cargo tree -f "{p} {f}"
 ```

+??? info

-[!info] This will invert the tree, showing how features flow into the given package "foo".
+    This will invert the tree, showing how features flow into the given package "foo".
 This can be useful because viewing the entire graph can be quite large and overwhelming.
 Use this when you are trying to figure out which features are enabled on a specific package and why.
 See the example at the bottom of the cargo tree page on how to read this.

 ```
 cargo tree -e features -i foo